apache/cordova-docs/docs/en/edge/guide/overview/index.md

 _index.html_ by default, that references whatever CSS, JavaScript, images, media files, or other resources are necessary for it to run.
 The app executes as a _WebView_ within the native application wrapper, which you distribute to app stores.
-For the web app to interact with various device features the way native apps do, it must also reference a `cordova.js` file, which provides API bindings.

 The Cordova-enabled WebView may provide the application with its entire user interface.
-It can also be a component within a larger, hybrid application that mixes the WebView with native application components.
-Cordova provides a _plugin_ interface for these components to communicate with each other.
+On some platforms, it can also be a component within a larger, hybrid application that mixes the WebView with native application components.
+(See Embedding WebViews for details.)

+A _plugin_ interface is available for Cordova and native components to communicate with each other.
+As of version 3.0, plugins provide bindings to standard device APIs.
+Third-party plugins provide additional bindings to features not necessarily available on all platforms.
+You can also develop your own plugins, as described in Plugin Development Guide.
+Plugins may be necessary, for example, to communicate between Cordova and custom native components.

 ## Development Paths

-As of version 3.0, you can use two basic workflows to create a mobile application.
-While you can accomplish the same thing using both workflows, certain tasks are better suited to using one workflow over the other.
-For this reason, you should understand both workflows so that you can use the best tool for the best situation.
+As of version 3.0, you can use two basic workflows to create a mobile app.
+While you can often use either workflow to accomplish the same task, they each offer advantages:

-The two main workflows that are supported are the _Web Project Dev_ workflow and the _Native Platform Dev_ workflow.

-### Web Project Dev

-You can think of the first workflow as the _Web Project Dev_ workflow.
-You should use this workflow when you want to create a Cordova application that runs on as many mobile operating systems as possible with as little platform-specific development work as possible.
-This workflow came into existence with Cordova 3.0 and the creation of the Cordova _Command-line Interface_ (CLI).
-The CLI abstracts away a lot of the functionality of lower-level shell scripts that take care of the details involved with building your app, such as copying your web assets into the correct folders for each mobile platform, making platform specific configuration changes, or running specific build scripts to generate application binaries.
-You can read more about the _Web Project Dev_ workflow in The Command-line Interface.
-Please note that often when people speak of the "CLI," they are talking about this _Web Project Dev_ workflow.
+- __Cross-platform workflow__: Use this workflow if you want your app to run on as many different mobile operating systems as possible, with little need for platform-specific development.
+This workflow centers around the `cordova` utility, otherwise known as the Cordova _CLI_, that was introduced with Cordova 3.0.
+(For details on the CLI, see The Command-Line Interface.)
+The CLI is a high-level tool that allows you to build projects for many platforms at once, abstracting away much of the functionality of lower-level shell scripts.
+The CLI copies a common set of web assets into subdirectories for each mobile platform, makes any necessary configuration changes for each, runs build scripts to generate application binaries.
+The CLI also provides a common interface to apply plugins to your app.

-### Native Platform Dev

-The second workflow can be thought of as a _Native Platform Dev_ workflow.
-You should use it when you want to focus on building an application for a single platform and are interested in changing the lower-level platform details.
-While you can still use this workflow to build cross-platform apps, the lack of tools to abstract away the various build steps will make it more difficult.
-For example, you will have to use Plugman to install the same plugin once for each platform that you want to support.
-The benefit to using this _Native Platform Dev_ workflow is that it gives you access to the lower-level shell scripts to build and test the application, so if you are hacking on the native side of things, this workflow is the most efficient way to test your changes.
-This workflow is also appropriate if you want to use the CordovaWebView as a small part in a larger native application (See the Embedding WebViews guide.)
-You can read about this workflow in the different Shell Tool guides, for instance, Android Shell Tool Guide and iOS Shell Tool Guide.

-When first starting out, it might be easiest to use the _Web Project Dev_ workflow to create an application.
-(To install the CLI, see The Command-line Interface.)
-Depending on the set of platforms you wish to target, you can rely on the CLI for progressively greater shares of the development cycle:

-* In the most basic scenario, you can use the CLI simply to create a new project that is populated with default configuration for you to modify.

-* For many mobile platforms, you can also use the CLI to set up additional project files required to compile within each SDK.
-For this to work, you must install each targeted platform's SDK.
-  (See the Platform Guides for instructions.)
-  As indicated in the Platform Support table, you may need to run the CLI on different operating systems depending on the targeted platform.

-* For supporting platforms, the CLI can compile executible applications and run them in an SDK-based device emulator.
-  For comprehensive testing, you can also generate application files and install them directly on a device.

-At any point in the development cycle, you can switch to using more of the _Native Platform Dev_ workflow.
-The platform-specific SDK tools provided may provide a richer set of options.
-(See the Platform Guides for details about each platform's SDK tool set.)

-An SDK environment is more appropriate if you want implement a hybrid app that mixes web-based and native application components.
-You may use the command-line utility to initially generate the app, or iteratively thereafter to feed updated code to SDK tools.
-You may also build the app's configuration file yourself.
-(See The config.xml File for details.)
+- __Platform-centered workflow__: Use this workflow if you want to focus on building an app for a single platform and need to be able to modify it at a lower level.
+You need to use this approach, for example, if you want your app to mix custom native components with web-based Cordova components, as discussed in Embedding WebViews.
+  As a rule of thumb, use this workflow if you need to modify the project within the SDK.
+This workflow relies on a set of lower-level shell scripts that are tailored for each supported platform, and a separate Plugman utility that allows you to apply plugins.
+While you can use this workflow to build cross-platform apps, it is generally more difficult because the lack of a higher-level tool means separate build cycles and plugin modifications for each platform.
+Still, this workflow allows you greater access to development options provided by each SDK, and is essential for complex hybrid apps.
+(See the various Platform Guides for details on each platform's available shell utilities.)

+When first starting out, it may be easiest to use the cross-platform workflow to create an app.
+(See The Command-line Interface for details.)
+You then have the option to switch to a platform-centered workflow if you need the greater control the SDK provides.
+However, once you do so, you can't go back.
+The CLI maintains a common set of cross-platform source code, which on each build it uses to write over platform-specific source code.
+To preserve any modifications you make to the platform-specific assets, you need to switch to the platform-centered shell tools, which ignore the cross-platform source code, and instead relies on the platform-specific source code.